google/periph/README.md

-`pio` provides an extensible driver registry and common bus interfaces which are explained in more details at [doc/drivers/](doc/drivers/). `pio` is designed to work well with drivers living in external repositories so you are not _required_ to fork to load drivers for your platform.
+`pio` provides an extensible driver registry and common bus interfaces which are explained in more details at [doc/drivers/](doc/drivers/). `pio` is designed to work well with drivers living in external repositories so you are not _required_ to fork the pio repository to load out-of-tree drivers for your platform.

-We gladly accept contributions from device driver developpers via GitHub pull requests, as long as the author has signed the Google Contributor License.
+We gladly accept contributions from device driver developers via GitHub pull requests, as long as the author has signed the Google Contributor License.
 Please see [doc/drivers/CONTRIBUTING.md](doc/drivers/CONTRIBUTING.md) for more details.